 FC Dallas Foundation Field

-The FC Dallas Foundation field will be located at Bickers and Hampton in front of Lake West YMCA.
+The FC Dallas Foundation field is located at Bickers and Hampton in front of the Lake West YMCA.
 The predominantly Hispanic West Dallas area is home to over 25,000 residents in a 10.8 mile radius.
-The field will be a modified replica of the Freddy Field at Maple Lawn Elementary, which the Foundation helped to build in 2011.
+The field is a modified replica of the Freddy Field at Maple Lawn Elementary, which the Foundation helped to build in 2011.

-By partnering with City and Community leaders such as Mercy Street, local businesses and organizations such as the Pro Players Foundation, the FC Dallas Foundation Field is slated to break ground in the Spring of 2013.
-Along with Pro Players, the FC Dallas Foundation will host a character camp to teach children leadership skills through soccer.
-The Foundation is fundraising to complete this asset for the youth of West Dallas.
+By partnering with City and Community leaders such as Mercy Street and local businesses, organizations such as the Pro Players Foundation, the FC Dallas Foundation Field broke ground in the spring of 2013.
+Along with Pro Players, the FC Dallas Foundation hosted a character camp to teach children leadership skills through soccer.
+The Foundation is proud to present this field for the youth of West Dallas.

 The FC Dallas Foundation is proud to be partnering with the following entities to make this field a reality: